 a 501(c)3 organization.

-The mission of the Physician's Health Program (PHP) is to protect patients through identification, intervention, rehabilitation, and the provision of advocacy/support for physicians and other health professionals impaired by addictive disease, mental or emotional illness.
+The mission of the Tennessee Medical Foundation (TMF) is to protect patients through identification, intervention, rehabilitation, and the provision of advocacy/support for physicians and other health professionals impaired by addictive disease, mental or emotional illness.

-The TMF operates solely on contributions from individual physicians and the general public, hospitals, medical groups and other health organizations, as well as grants.
-You can help support the TMF through donations, annual gifts and planned giving.
-Please contact us and find out how you can support our program to help physicians heal.
+The TMF operates solely on contributions from individual physicians and other health professionals, as well as the general public, hospitals, medical groups, other health organizations, and granting foundations.
+You can help support the TMF through donations, sponsorships, and planned giving.
+Please contact us and find out how you can support our program to help health professionals heal.

 Read More